 The first step to creating a budget is to set your goals.
 It may be fun to dream about your wants when planning a budget, but it is best to be realistic.

-When setting your budget goals, it is best practice to create SMART goals that are Specific, Measurable, Achievable, Realistic, and Time-bound.
+When setting budget goals, it is best practice to create SMART goals that are Specific, Measurable, Achievable, Realistic, and Time-bound.
 You should also ask your church members to weigh in on what goals you should have as a church.
 Your members’ input will help decide which programs and expenses should be prioritized.

 Your church’s expenses can be stabilized by deciding how much of your income should be spent on each program and activity.
-The bible gives us directions on where we should spend money.
-Throughout the bible, we are asked to fund missionary work, pay our church leaders and ministry, and give to the poor.
+The Bible gives us directions on where we should spend money.
+Throughout the Bible, we are asked to fund missionary work, pay our church leaders and ministry, and give to the poor.

 Several articles give specific percentages on where your church should spend money.
 Most of these articles agree that the largest share should cover salaries and wages for your ministry and staff.
 After that, the percentage largely depends on your church’s specific expenses.